ProofEventCheckers/Ouzo/README.md

 # Ouzo
-Proof that 20 glasses of Ouzo don't matter based on the principle of Mathematical Induction.
+based on Mathematical Induction Proof that 20 glasses of Ouzo don't matter .

 I read the proof and I'm not fully convinced, so I created a branch which includes a picture as a counterexample.